pico-cs/mqtt-gateway/README.md

 A model railroad can be seen as a set of [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices and [MQTT](https://mqtt.org/) is one of the standard protocols in this space.

 ### IoT integration
-While the [pico-cs](https://github.com/pico-cs) [firmware](https://github.com/pico-cs/firmware) can be simply installed on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and used as a DCC command station whether by controlling it over a serial monitor or via serial over USB or WiFi with the help of a client library (e.g [Go client](https://github.com/pico-cs/go-client)) using a IoT standard protocol like MQTT provides unprecedented opportunities in integrating pico-cs command stations into an IoT (software) infrastructure.
+While the [pico-cs](https://github.com/pico-cs) [firmware](https://github.com/pico-cs/firmware) can be simply installed on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and used as a DCC command station whether by controlling it over a serial monitor or via serial over USB or WiFi with the help of a client library (e.g. [Go client](https://github.com/pico-cs/go-client)).
+But using an IoT standard protocol like MQTT provides unprecedented opportunities in integrating pico-cs command stations into an IoT (software) infrastructure.
 And just to name two well known examples with MQTT support:
 - [Node-RED](https://nodered.org/)
 - [Home Assistant](https://www.home-assistant.io/) which comes with a [MQTT broker option](https://www.home-assistant.io/integrations/mqtt/)